Lamden/docs/docs/what_is_the_smart_contract.md

 ## Comparisons with a Lamden contract v other platforms

-The unique part of Lamden contract is in realization by means of Python.
+The unique part of the Lamden contract is in the realization by means of Python.

 Lamden defends against actual bugs by integrating with Python's existing suites of testing tools.
 Because Contracting is Python, you can develop Contracting code in any Python IDE and write full unit and integration tests using the testing framework you like: Unittests, Nose, Pytest, and more are all supported.